StackHawk

 Discovery Coverage and Accuracy

-The most fundamental consideration is how comprehensively and accurately a tool can identify APIs in your environment.
-Evaluate whether the tool can discover APIs across all the technologies and frameworks your organization uses.
-Consider whether it can identify APIs in development environments, staging systems, and production deployments.
-Assess the tool’s ability to distinguish between different types of endpoints and its accuracy in identifying true APIs versus other HTTP endpoints.
+Evaluate whether the tool can discover APIs across all the technologies and frameworks your organization uses, not just the popular ones.
+Can it identify APIs in development environments, staging systems, and production deployments?
+Does it distinguish between actual APIs and other HTTP endpoints?

 Integration Capabilities and Workflow Compatibility

-Modern development environments are complex ecosystems involving multiple tools, platforms, and processes.
-Your API discovery tool should integrate seamlessly with your existing technology stack, including source code management systems, CI/CD pipelines, API gateways, security tools, and monitoring platforms.
+Your API discovery tool needs to work with your existing stack, not against it.
+Modern development environments involve multiple tools, platforms, and processes.
+Your discovery tool should integrate seamlessly with source code management systems, CI/CD pipelines, API gateways, security tools, and monitoring platforms.

-Evaluate the tool’s reporting and visualization capabilities.
-Can it generate reports that are useful for different stakeholders, from developers who need technical details to executives who need high-level risk assessments?
+The tool’s reporting and visualization capabilities matter.
+Developers need technical details.
+Executives need high-level risk assessments.
+Can the tool serve both audiences?
 Does it provide APIs or integrations that allow you to incorporate discovery data into other tools and dashboards?

 Security Features and Risk Assessment

-API discovery should be viewed as a security enabler, not just an inventory tool.
-Evaluate the tool’s ability to identify security-relevant characteristics of discovered APIs, such as authentication requirements, data sensitivity, exposure levels, and potential vulnerabilities.
+API discovery should be a security enabler, not just an inventory tool.

-Consider the tool’s ability to detect shadow APIs, zombie APIs, and other potentially risky endpoints that may not be properly managed or secured.
-The tool should provide clear visibility into which APIs are properly documented and managed versus those that may have been created outside of standard processes.
+The tool should provide clear visibility into which APIs are properly documented and managed versus those created outside of governance processes.

 Scalability and Performance Considerations

-Consider the tool’s impact on your development and production systems.
-Does it require significant computational resources?
+Does the tool require significant computational resources?
 Will it affect application performance or developer productivity?
 The best tools provide comprehensive discovery capabilities while maintaining minimal overhead on your systems.

-Assess the tool’s ability to handle diverse and distributed environments, including multi-cloud deployments, hybrid architectures, and complex organizational structures.
+Assess the tool’s ability to handle multi-cloud deployments, hybrid architectures, and complex organizational structures.
 Can it provide unified visibility across different environments while respecting security boundaries and access controls?

 StackHawk logo